mauro-d/keep-or-skip/README.md

 ```

 the above code will set the debug mode to *true* every time `keepOrSkip` will be
-used, unless otherwise specified at the time of use, as shown in the following
+used, unless otherwise specified at the time of use as shown in the following
 example:

 ```javascript